 Symptom Possible Cause Possible Remedy No DC voltage.
 Use a DC voltmeter to check the voltage directly on the DC terminals.
 If not present, the problem is external.
 If present, the inverter could be damaged.
 Contact OutBack Technical Support.
-No AC output Jumper J3 missing.
+Jumper J3 missing.
 See the Installation Manual for the location of J3.
 Confirm the jumper is present.
 If missing, replace the jumper.
-Or follow the Installation Manual instructions to install an external switch. (will not invert).
+Or follow the Installation Manual instructions to install an external switch.
+No AC output (will not invert).
 Unit defaulted off (No MATE3 present; initial install; J3 confirmed present).
 The Radian inverter is given an initial Off command in the factory.
 With DC present, use narrow pliers to remove jumper J3 from its pins.
 Once removed, install it again.
 This is the equivalent of "jiggling the switch."
 Inverter set to Off .
 MATE3 system display only: Set to On with the I⊓VERTER hot key.
+Inverter set to Search (Search mode).
+MATE3 system display only: If constant power is required, set to On with the INVERTER hot key.
+(If this setting was intentional, then no action is required.)